mm80843/T3.5/docs/Benef/PBN__Benef_758.md

 * [COVID-19 and Living space challenge.
 Well-being and Public Health recommendations for a healthy, safe, and sustainable housing.](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_161.md)
 * [Adaptive Design of the Built Environment to Mitigate the Transmission Risk of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_151.md)

+## Name of the Benefit

+Ensuring proper building orientation, natural lighting, ventilation, and IAQ can provide a healthier and more comfortable living environment.